 \section{Examples}

 We now illustrate our results with several prominent examples from the literature on risk measures.
-The entropic risk measures, Expected Shortfall, and Value-at-Risk---discussed in detail in \cite{FoeSch} and \cite{MFE15}---are arguably the three most popular one-parameter families.
-Throughout, $P$ denotes a convex-ranged probability charge on an algebra $\Sigma$.
+The entropic risk measures, Expected Shortfall, and Value-at-Risk---discussed in detail in~\cite[Chapter 4]{FoeSch} and~\cite[Chapter 2.3]{MFE15}---are arguably the three most popular one-parameter families.
+Throughout, we work in the framework of Assumption~\ref{ass:structure}(B).